The History of Romania in One Object: The Banner of Stephen the Great

 Unfortunately, we do not have any information about the history of the banner between its production moment and the late 19th century when the piece was found in the library of the Bulgarian monastery of Zografu from Mount Athos.
 The inscription sewn on the edge of the embroidery suggests that it was not originally a donation made by Stephen the Great to the Athonite monastery and that its arrival in Greece probably took place at a later date and in an unfortunate context for Moldavia.
 The recovery of the banner from the Bulgarian monastery brought together in a common effort many cultural and political personalities of the 19th and 20th centuries, in what seemed to be an example of cultural diplomacy and support during the terrible years of the First World War.
 Proof of this is the mission that recovered the banner in 1917, an excellent cooperation between France and Romania, as well as the entire history of the retrieval of the embroidery, recorded in documents preserved in the diplomatic archives of both states.

 Photo 9: The handing-over ceremony of the banner at Sorbonne University in Paris

 Photo 10: Copy of the letter signed by the general Maurice Sarrail concerning the retrieval of the banner March 25 1917

 Photo 11: The handing-over ceremony of the banner at Sorbonne University in Paris

 Photo 12: The program of the handing over ceremony

-THE HISTORY OF ROMANIA IN ONE OBJECT, our new online program that evokes decisive epochs in Romanian past starting from artifacts or vestiges with powerful Symbolic and representative value, is developed in partnership with The National History Museum of Romania.
+THE HISTORY OF ROMANIA IN ONE OBJECT, our new online program that evokes decisive epochs in the Romanian past starting from objects with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
 Video and text by art historian and numismatist CRISTIANA TĂTARU.